sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 - If you need to access the S3 static website hosting URL, you can always get it under ***Properites*** within your bucket.

-- Click on the button to send a request to API Gateway and display dynamic content.
+- Click on the button on your website.
+This will send a request to API Gateway and display dynamic content.

-- Great work!
+You did it.
+Well done!